StephanThierry/DuplicateVideoRemover/readme.md

 `dotnet run`

 ### How it works
-1. The program first indexes all video-files in the folders specified in "contentFolders" in settings.json and reads the video metadata (size and duratation)
+1. The program first indexes all video-files in the folders specified in "contentFolders" in settings.json and reads the video metadata (size and duration)
-Each entry is saved in a SQLite DB so you can stop the program at any time and it will resume where it left off within a few seconds or minutes, depending on the hardware and the amount of files in the indexed folders.
+Each entry is saved in a SQLite DB so you can stop the program at any time, it will resume where it left off within a few seconds or minutes, depending on the hardware and the amount of files in the indexed folders.
+It will remember each file it indexs on the path so you have to delete the .db file to reset the program to zero.
+If you do, you must also delete the content of the "_screens" folder, since it will not match the indexes of a new database.

 It's recommneded to place DuplicateVideoRemover on an SSD disk since it executes a lot of local read/write operations to update the state of the program.
 The free space should be aprox.
-360 Kb pr video, so if you plan on running the program om 20.000 videos, make sure your SSD has more than 7 GB of free space.
+260 Kb pr video, so if you plan on running the program om a NAS with 42.000 videos, make sure your SSD has more than 10 GB of free space.

 2. All videos that match other videos in duration will processed again and 2 screenshots of each of these will be taken.